jnz/nmpc_multirotor/README.md

         libgl1 \
         libglu1-mesa

-🔧 Note for WSL Users (Windows Subsystem for Linux)
+## Note for WSL Users (Windows Subsystem for Linux)

-This project runs fine on Windows with WSL2 and Ubuntu, but is untested on a native Windows installation.
+This project runs fine on Windows with WSL2 and Ubuntu.

-There is a known issue with WSLg + Mesa + D3D12 and some GPUs (e.g., Intel Arc).
-Rendering does happen internally — it's just not visible due to a framebuffer issue.
-Workaround: Force software rendering, by running the program like this:
+Windows WSL (WSLg + Mesa + D3D12) can have issues with hardware rendering on some GPUs (e.g. Intel Arc).
+Workaround: Force software rendering:

     LIBGL_ALWAYS_SOFTWARE=true python src/main.py